sawaryu/enqueter-front/README.md

 * confirming netlify
 ```
-drag dist deir on your netlify
+drag dist dir on your netlify
 ```